 - Bluetooth audio quality still hasn’t caught up with wired audio quality, and that’s fine.
 Most of use prefer Bluetooth for its convenience and are fine with the drop in audio quality when on the go.

-For great on-ears, get the AKG N60NC
+For the best on-the-go headphones, get the AKG N60NC

 Another great headset by AKG: the N60NC.
 The ear cups are incredibly comfortable, despite how they rest directly on top of the ears, rather than around them.
 This great comfort has much to do with how the headband handles weight distribution across the crown of the head.